Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

 - Don’t include critical keywords or keyword phrases.

-- Use question sentences that make it unclear the topic of the page.
+- Use question sentences that make the topic of the page unclear.

 - Use dull and nondescript language.